 Many public wifi hotspots are unsecured or poorly secured, which could expose you to dangers ranging from annoying to serious.
 An attacker may see exactly what pages you visit and anything that you type into those sites, including your home address, telephone number, and other personal information.
 Your file sharing can be visible and ordering an item online may expose your credit-card information.
 Your device could be infected with malware, especially if the public hotspot itself has been compromised or is malicious.
 For most people, figuring out whether a public hotspot is safe is just not practical.
 But how can you protect yourself online when you can’t trust your Internet connection?

-The Benefits of a VPN
+The benefits of a VPN

 However, most people usually use trusted networks with reliable security, like home, work, and mobile networks.
 Subscribing to a paid VPN service may be impractical for the occasional times when it is needed.
 Free VPNs are attractive, but then you need to consider whether you can trust the free service.
-Unfortunately, some free VPNs have questionable reputation or keep logs on users to sell to third parties.
+Unfortunately, some free VPNs have questionable reputations or keep logs on users to sell to third parties.

-The Advantage of Opera
+The advantage of Opera